Imitation Learning via Simultaneous Optimization of Policies and Auxiliary Trajectories: Related work

-\citet{Venkatraman14DaD} observed the infeasibility of this assumption for some settings, focusing in particular on learning dynamical systems, and devised a method of using the data itself as an oracle expert.
-This method, termed Data As Demonstrator (DAD), alleviates the covariate shift issue by generating synthetic data to ensure that prediction returns to demonstrated states.
-However, the technique may generate data for two separate demonstrations that conflict with one another, an issue the authors acknowledged.
-Our technique CoDE is perhaps most closely related to this method in that it uses the data to effectively generate new BC problems that are easier to solve given the policy network's inductive bias.
-However, our technique generates new BC problems using a trajectory network that leverages information across multiple demonstrations to generate consistent data sets while still optimizing the chosen loss.
+\citet{Venkatraman14DaD} focused in particular on learning dynamical systems, and devised a method of using the data itself as an oracular expert.
+This method, termed Data as Demonstrator (\textsc{DaD}), alleviates the covariate shift issue by generating synthetic data to guide the prediction back to demonstrated states. \textsc{DaD} is perhaps the most closely related to our technique CoDE in that CoDE also uses the data to effectively generate new BC problems that are easier to solve.
+However, \textsc{DaD} may generate conflicting demonstrations, an issue the authors acknowledge.
+In contrast, our technique is able to generate \emph{consistent} auxiliary demonstrations for the learner given its inductive bias.
+Moreover, our technique is more practical than \textsc{DaD} since our technique only solves a single optimization problem, while \textsc{DaD} requires solving a number of rounds of optimization problems generated by dataset aggregation.

-Adversarial Imitation Learning (AIL) such as GAIL~\cite{Ho16arxiv_GAIL} and AIRL~\cite{Fu17arxiv_AIRL}, which frames imitation learning as learning a policy that minimizes a divergence between the state-action distributions of the expert trained policy, has also recently become a popular approach for imitation learning.
-Unfortunately, these methods are sample inefficient since a large number of policy interactions with the environment are required and inherit training stability challenges characteristic of adversarial learning making them difficult to apply in practice to robot learning.